Skip Navigation and Go To Content

 Dedicated Clinical Research Units (CRUs)

-The CCTS CRUs help to facilitate clinical research by providing investigators with specialized facilities, personnel, and advice.
-Investigators from CCTS institutions may use any of the CCTS CRUs, depending on the location of their patients and the availability of services at the CRUs.
+The Center for Clinical and Translational Sciences (CCTS) CRUs help to facilitate clinical research by providing investigators with specialized facilities, personnel, and advice.
+Investigators from CCTS institutions may use any of the CRUs, depending on the location of their patients and availability of services.

 Houston, Texas